Winterising your motorhome every year is essential because it protects long-term motorhome value, keeps you safe, and saves you from costly repairs.

 Frequently Asked Questions

-Can You Winterize a Motorhome Without Antifreeze?
+Can You winterise a Motorhome Without Antifreeze?

-Yes, you can winterize using only compressed air, though it is best suited to mild climates or short lay-ups.
+Yes, you can winterise using only compressed air, though it is best suited to mild climates or short lay-ups.
 After draining the water tank and opening each drain tap, connect an air compressor set to 20–30 PSI to the city inlet.
 Re-open every faucet, shower head, and flush button until only air exits.
 This removes most residual water but can leave pockets in tankless heaters, coils, or the toilet system.
 For safety, still pour a small amount of PG antifreeze into each P-trap and toilet cassette seal.

-Can I Camp In A Winterized RV?
+Can I Camp In A winterised RV?

 Yes.
 You can run it “dry” by carrying drinking jugs and using site facilities, or re-commission the water system if temperatures rise.